-Three Trustee Directors were members of the Plan during the year (2021: 5).
+Four Trustee Directors were members of the Plan during the year (this includes Directors who resigned during 2023) (2022: 3).

-There was no employer-funded Trustee remuneration during 2022 (2021: nil).
+There was no employer-funded Trustee remuneration during 2023 (2022: nil).

 All administrative costs have been met directly by the Principal Employer.